Tee6/Flopodoro/README.md

 - **Customizable Color Schemes**: Personalize your timer with multiple color options to match your aesthetic.

+- **Music Display**: Connect your Spotify account to have a nice display of your currently playing Song.

 ---

 With **Flopodoro**, you control your breaks, stay focused longer, and maximize your productivity without breaking your concentration.